 }

-In the previous code, step A ensures that pressing and holding the right-arrow key will move the white square toward the right.
+In the previous code, step A ensures that pressing and holding the right-arrow key will move the white square towards the right.
 Step B checks for the pressing and then the releasing of the up-arrow key event.
 The white square is rotated when such an event is detected.
 Notice that pressing and holding the up-arrow key will not generate continuously key press events and thus will not cause the white square to continuously rotate.
 Step C tests for the pressing and holding of the down-arrow key to pulse the red square.

 You can run the project and include additional controls for manipulating the squares.
 For example, include support for the WASD keys to control the location of the red square.
 Notice once again that by increasing/decreasing the position change amount, you are effectively controlling the speed of the object’s movement.